pitbullil/Partial-Correspondence-3D-NNF/README.md

 ![Results](/Figures\/Results.PNG)

 # Partial-Correspondence-3D-NNF
-This repository contains the implementation of my M.Sc. work "Partial Correspondence of 3D Shapes using Properties of the Nearest-Neighbor Field"
+This repository contains the implementation of the work "Partial Correspondence of 3D Shapes using Properties of the Nearest-Neighbor Field" by Nadav Y. Arbel, Ayellet Tal and Lihi-Zelnik Manor.

 The movement from sparse to dense correspondence has been done by adjusting to code of [[1]](https://github.com/orlitany/FSPM) which [resides here](./FSPM/) to accept sparse correspondence
 ---